· Manuscripts must be submitted electronically via the Manuscript Manager website.

 Special Issues Editorial Process

-Special issues of Finance are curated to focus on thematic areas of interest within the finance discipline.
-The editorial process for special issues follows the same rigorous standards as our regular issues, with the addition of a Special Issue Editor when applicable.
+Special issues of Finance are curated to focus on thematic areas of significant interest within the finance discipline.
+The editorial process for special issues follows the same rigorous standards as our regular issues.

-Manuscripts submitted for special issues undergo the same double-blind peer review process as regular submissions.
+All manuscripts submitted for special issues undergo the same double-blind peer review process as regular submissions, maintaining our journal's quality standards.

-The Chief Editor, along with the Managing and Associate Editors, ensures that each submission is evaluated with the same level of scrutiny as all other journal submissions.
+The Chief Editor, in collaboration with Managing and Associate Editors, ensures that each special issue submission receives the same rigorous evaluation as all regular journal submissions.

 SUBMIT YOUR PAPER